ToniWonKanobi/theoveranalyzed.net/posts/2015/2/3/how-to-make-your-iphone-dimmer-than-its-dimmest-setting.md

 Title: How to Make Your iPhone Dimmer Than Its Dimmest Setting
 Date: 2015-02-03 10:00
 Link: https://medium.com/@searls/how-to-make-your-iphone-dimmer-than-dim-d20fd3bbbb66
-Description: This is the closest iOS users will get to the jailbreak tweak f.lux---without jailbreaking.
+Description: This is the closest iOS users will get to the jailbreak tweak f.lux.
 Tags: Power User, iPhone
 Image: https://cdn-images-1.medium.com/max/800/1*glX2gIbcP9kkVeSclc3aIQ.gif